Ghana Must Go (film)

 Ghana Must Go is a 2016 Ghana-Nigerian romantic comedy film, directed by Frank Rajah Arase.
 It stars Yvonne Okoro, Blossom Chukwujekwu and Nkem Owoh.
-This is the second film from Desamour Company, since Contract (2012 film) The film was screened privately at Filmhouse Cinemas, Surulere in May 2016.
+This is the second film from Desamour Company, since Contract.
+The film was screened privately at Filmhouse Cinemas, Surulere in May 2016.

 Plot

 The film tells a story of two lovers of different countries of origin, and the challenges they faced, especially from parents, after disclosing their intention of getting married.